 Population and Community Development Association

-- The Village Development Partnership project currently benefits over 25,000 rural villagers throughout Thailand with 3,000 members in 43 Village Development Banks, who have utilized 25.5 Million Baht (or $US700,000) in micro-credit loans as a means of economic empowerment over the last 3 years.
+- The VDP project currently benefits more than 25,000 rural villagers throughout Thailand with 3,000 members in 43 Village Development Banks who have utilized the equivalent of US$ 700,000 in microcredit loans over the past three years.

-- 70% of PDA’s funding comes from 15 different Social Enterprises, including the popular restaurant chain Cabbages and Condoms and the newly-launched Business for Rural Education and Development Co.
-Ltd. (BREAD), which is selling rice grown around PDA’s Lamplaimat Pattana Primary and Secondary Schools to a nation-wide market.
+- PDA social enterprises include the popular restaurant chain Cabbages and Condoms and the Business for Rural Education and Development Co.
+(BREAD) which sells rice grown around the schools to a nationwide market.